masadamsahid/golang-book-API/README.md

  # Book Management API

-A RESTful API for managing a collection of books, built with Go, Gin, and GORM.
+A RESTful API for managing a collection of books, built with Go, Gin, and PostgreSQL.
 This project provides endpoints for user authentication, and for creating, reading, updating, and deleting books and categories.

 ## Tech Stack